Read Receipts: The Psychology of Emotional Manipulation

 So what’s the big deal?
 What are the advantages of having read receipts and why do people care about them?

 In reality, those small notifications that appear each time someone reads one of your messages can have a major emotional and psychological impact.
 As the sender of a text message, whether it’s to a friend, family member, or stranger, your primary goal is to be heard.
 Enabling read receipts makes that automatic.
-You know that not only has your message reach the other person’s device, but the other person has actually opened the transmission and presumably consumed its contents.
+You know that not only has your message reached the other person’s device, but the other person has actually opened the transmission and presumably consumed its contents.

 But not every interaction over internet messaging is so straightforward.
 First off, what happens if your outgoing message fails to send or never gets delivered at all?
 Is the other person just travelling with a bad cell signal, or did they change their number so that they never have to hear from you again?